Rahul-k25/Unity-ROLLER_MADNESS-game/README.md

 # At the start of the Game
 <img align='left' src="https://github.com/Rahul-k25/Unity-ROLLER_MADNESS-game/blob/master/RollerMadness/image/Screenshot%20(77)%20(1).png" width="100%">

-**Ball moving around collecting coins and enemy chasing player to take down**
+**Player can move the ball around the surface, collect coins and enemy box will chase to player till completion of game or game over**
 <img align='left' src="https://github.com/Rahul-k25/Unity-ROLLER_MADNESS-game/blob/master/RollerMadness/image/Screenshot%20(78)%20(1).png" width="100%">

 **Player falling from the floating Surface into lava**